paul-ollis/vim-vpe/docs/guide/scratch-buffers.rst

 Displaying and updating
 =======================

 The |show| method allows the buffer to be made visible either within the current window or after first splitting the current window.
-Calling *show(=* without arguments, simply switches to the scratch buffer.
-Open in a split use either the *splitlines* or *splitcols* argument.
+Calling *show()* without arguments, simply switches to the scratch buffer.
+To open in a split use either the *splitlines* or *splitcols* argument.
 The scratch buffer is shown in the upper or left part of the split.

 The way the *splitlines* and *splitcols* arguments work are shown below. ::